The Importance of Transplanting Tomatoes

 The compost bin is for the old seed start mix.
 And the spray bottle is to wet the potting soil surface so the newly exposed roots don’t dry out in the new potting mix.

 How to Transplant Tomatoes

 The old mix should be moist so it will stick together.
 Slide the spoon down the side of the cup and gently pry up a seed start.

 Keep as much of the small root ball intact as possible.
-If the soil does come off, it’s okay, it will work fine but more care will need to be taken.
+If the soil does come off, it’s okay, it will work fine, but more care will need to be taken.

 Click the images to see larger photos.

 All that is left is to water the newly transplanted tomato plant.
-First I make sure to use a spray bottle to wet the soil surface, and follow that up with a bottom watering.
+First, I use a spray bottle to wet the soil surface and follow that up with bottom watering.

-Please share this post with your friends via social media and if you haven’t yet, please subscribe to my updates so you get one weekly update on the newest blog posts and YouTube videos.
+Please share this post with your friends via social media, and if you haven’t yet, please subscribe to my updates so you get one weekly update on the newest blog posts and YouTube videos.